ladybug-tools/ladybug-web/solar-calculator/readme.md

 ### Features

 * Calculate the position of the Sun - given latitude, longitude, date and time - and return its azimuth and altitude in degrees
+* Based on the NOAA solar calculator

+### Update 2016-03-30

+* R1 is feature complete
+	* Produces a sun position identical to NOAA Solar calculator

 ### Update 2016-03-29